 – New SUP/Surf dedicated front wing with high lift to size ratio allowing even lower take off speed as before.

 – For Kitefoilers we also brought the first 110cm ultra stiff aluminum mast (not yet tested and approved for windfoil).

 – We are also bringing this month in a lighter tuttle to plate adapter as well as a plate head for our mast profiles as an alternative to the tuttle head.

-WZ: Mantafoil has an unusual in its range: an inflatable windSUP / windfoil board.
-Could you tell us a bit more about this product and… is it really working??
+WZ: Mantafoil has an unusual item in its lineup: an inflatable windSUP / windfoil board.
+Could you tell us a bit more about this product and… is it really working?

 RB: It is a surprisingly nice product and very useful as it is easy to transport.
 We packed it with the latest 30psi drop stitch technology, which allows us to have a fairly light (8.5kg) and rigid board.

 Of course we can’t compare it with our full carbon models, but for supfoiling it is really nice and safe, you won’t get injured falling on the board!

 We have the possibility to fit straps and use it as a real windsurf/windfoil board and here again it is really cool for the casual rider.

 WZ: Windfoiling for the large public really started in 2017, but it is still confidential compared to regular windsurfing.
 How do you see the future of windfoil?
 Will it remain a niche within windsurfing, or will windfoil gear be in every windsurf quiver?